 Under the FD&C Act, anything that’s added to or becomes part of an animal food, directly or indirectly, must either be approved as a food additive or it must be considered Generally Recognized as Safe (GRAS) for that use.
 Approved food additives and ingredients that are GRAS are limited to specific uses.
 Some ingredients may be safe when used one way, but not safe when used in other ways.
 For example, xylitol is an artificial sweetener that is an approved food additive for use in human foods, but can be extremely toxic to dogs, and therefore not acceptable for use in dog food.

 In addition to federal regulations, the Official Publication of the Association of American Feed Control Officials (AAFCO) contains a list of animal food ingredients and their definitions, a list of approved animal food additives, and a list of ingredients that are considered GRAS for specific uses.
 Many of the ingredients in the AAFCO Official Publication, however, are not approved food additives and may not meet the criteria needed to be recognized as GRAS for those uses.
-FDA accepts the list of ingredients in the Official Publication for their marketing and sale in the U.S. if there are no safety concerns with the listed ingredients.
+FDA recognizes the list of ingredients in the Official Publication for their marketing and sale in the U.S. under an exercise of enforcement discretion provided there are no safety concerns with the listed ingredients.

 You can find more information about animal food ingredients and additives and how FDA regulates them on the Ingredients and Additives webpage.

 Labeling for animal foods marketed in the United States must comply with current federal and state regulations.
 The FD&C Act defines "labeling" as all labels and other written, printed, or graphic matter upon any article or any of its containers or wrappers, or accompanying such articles.
 Labeling can include promotional websites, promotional brochures, promotional pamphlets, testimonials, product information sheets, books, etc.